baphled/dotfile-diaries/day-3-vim-mode-for-irssi.markdown

 Setting up vim-mode
 ===================

-Now where would we be if we didn't have a favourite text editors key settings available in irssi, that'd be heaven right, we'll it's pretty damn easy to get this going and to add your own mappings, which is wicked, though it'd be even better if we could just pull in our mappings from vim itself but that's for another day.
+Now, where would we be if we didn't have a favourite text editors key settings available in irssi.

+That'd be heaven right, we'll it's pretty damn easy to get this going and to add your own mappings, which is wicked, though it'd be even better if we could just pull in our mappings from vim itself but that's for another day.

 For now we'll just setup vim-mode for irssi, which is easy as hell, and get it setup so that we can take advantage of some of the key bindings I've gotten